Tristeamer/Tristeamer.github.io/_posts/2022-05-15-texture-packs.markdown

 ![Steam Example](https://i.imgur.com/eUjWEvD.png "How to get to GD directory") *Example of how to get to the Geometry Dash directory*

 5: Now what you're in the Geometry Dash directory there will be a folder called **"Resources"** containing all of the textures for the game.
-The only thing left to do is to open the  **"Resources"** folder and copy all of the files from the folder you unzipped into the **"Resources** folder.
+The only thing left to do is to open the  **"Resources"** folder and copy all of the files from the folder you unzipped into the **"Resources"** folder.

 6: You're done!
 You should now have a texture pack installed.